rjdeliveryomaha/courierinvoice/README.md

 # Scheduling

-Static Class with tools to interpreting scheduling codes and literals.
+Static Class with tools for interpreting scheduling codes, literals, and indices.

 ## Public methods